 How Important was Fibonacci’s Book?

-Fibonacci’s book was vital in planting a seed in European minds, but popularizing the new numbers was a long process; widespread adoption began only after the twin events of:
+Fibonacci’s book was vital in planting a seed in European minds.
+Popularizing the new numbers was a long process; widespread adoption began only after the twin events of:

 - Gutenberg’s invention of the printing press in 1440 (only hand-written copies of Fibonacci’s works had been available before then)